Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Introduction

+In the current work, we extend the recent advances made also to the doubly periodic electrostatic problem, previously considered in Ref.~\onlinecite{Lindbo2012}, as well as the free-space case, to complete the full range from free space to triply periodic in one unified treatment.

 The SE method has so far been using a Gaussian window function to interpolate between point sources and a uniform mesh.
-In this paper, we replace the Gaussian by a new window function introduced recently by Barnett and Magland \cite{Barnett2017} to perform the interpolation.
-This window function is a modification of the original Kaiser-Bessel window function which retains desired properties and is substantially cheaper to evaluate.
-For both the Gaussian and the new window function, a shape parameter has to be set.
-We provide an error estimate useful for finding the optimal shape parameter of the modified Kaiser-Bessel window function and assess the accuracy of the estimate by means of numerical tests.
-We show that employing this window function instead of a Gaussian, the cost of evaluation using the SE method is reduced significantly.
+In this paper, we replace the Gaussian window by a piecewise polynomial approximation of the Kaiser-Bessel (KB) window function\cite{Kaiser1980} to perform the interpolation.
+This approximation, inspired by Ref.~\onlinecite{Barnett2019}, is accurate enough to retain desired properties of the KB window and is substantially cheaper to evaluate.
+For both the Gaussian and KB window function, a shape parameter has to be set.
+We provide an error estimate useful for finding the optimal shape parameter of the KB window function and assess the accuracy of the estimate by means of numerical tests.
+We show that employing the polynomial approximation of the KB window instead of the Gaussian window, the cost of evaluation using the SE method is reduced significantly.
+We also provide a systematic approach for selecting parameters based on a given error tolerance, which can be used to automate the parameter selection process.

-This paper is organized as follows: In section 2, we provide Ewald summation formulas for different types of boundary conditions.
-In section 3, we construct the Spectral Ewald method for problems with different boundary conditions.
-Section 4 introduces different window functions that can be used in PME methods.
-Truncation and approximation errors together with approximation error estimates are introduced in section 5.
-The following section is dedicated to the parameter selection and precomputation step.
-We provide numerical results in section 7 and finalize with conclusions.
+This paper is organized as follows: In section~\ref{sec:ewald:sum}, we provide Ewald summation formulas for different types of periodic boundary conditions.
+In section~\ref{sec:SE}, the Spectral Ewald method is constructed for problems with arbitrary periodicity.
+Section~\ref{sec:windows} introduces different window functions that can be used in PME methods, as well as the piecewise polynomial approximation used in this paper.
+Truncation and approximation errors together with error estimates are introduced in section~\ref{sec:errors}, while section~\ref{sec:params} is dedicated to selection of parameters.
+The numerical results in section~\ref{sec:results} have a threefold focus: (i) comparison of the Gaussian and KB window functions, (ii) computation of forces, which is important in applications, and (iii) a new comparison with the FMM.
+Finally, conclusions are drawn in section~\ref{sec:conclusions}.